Charles Schweinfurth

 Charles Schweinfurth (April 13, 1890 – November 16, 1970) was an American botanist and plant collector who distinguished himself by his studies on orchids.
 He predominantly collected species from Peru which he described in his four volume reference work Orchids of Peru (1958).
 He was a researcher at the Botanical Museum of Harvard University, and director of the Ames Orchid Herbarium where, in 1958, he was succeeded by Leslie Andrew Garay.

 Life

-Schweinfurth was born in Brookline, Massachusetts in 1890, the son of Mary Frances and Julius Adolf Schweinfurth, a noted architect.
+Schweinfurth was born in Brookline, Massachusetts in 1890, the son of Mary Frances and Julius Adolphe Schweinfurth, a noted architect.
 In 1909 Schweinfurth entered Harvard University where he majored in chemistry, although his course work included several biology courses such as taxonomic botany.
 Despite a bout with polio which left his right arm slightly paralyzed, he graduated cum laude in 1913, and entered Harvard graduate school.